-Recently the Chinese constructed a highway in Brunei, causing quiet dissent among the population and causing some to ponder why such a wealthy country needed such largesse, more often seen in third world countries.
+Recently the Chinese constructed a highway in Brunei, causing quiet dissent among the population.
+Some pondered why a wealthy country needed such largesse, more often seen in third world countries.

 A comparative restraint in the sultan’s spending in recent years may indicate declining financial fortune.

-Once famed for his lavish expenditure on parties he has recently reigned in costs.
+Once famed for his lavish expenditure on parties, he recently reigned in costs.
 He once handed Whitney Houston a blank cheque in return for a performance to fill in as she saw fit.
 She decided her singing warranted a payment of US$7 million.

-However recently family celebrations have seen economies in spending with the fireworks for one more recent royal wedding sponsored by an oil company.
+However recently family celebrations have seen economies in spending.
+An oil company sponsored fireworks for one more recent royal wedding.

 Will the new laws be enforced?

-Brunei’s foreign minister has told British foreign secretary Jeremy Hunt that gay people are “unlikely” to be stoned to death despite the new laws, an argument mounted by many people both inside and outside Brunei.
+Brunei’s foreign minister told British foreign secretary Jeremy Hunt that gay people are “unlikely” to suffer stoning.
+Despite the new laws, many people both inside and outside Brunei mount the same argument.

 However, the history of the implementation of the laws would suggest otherwise.
 The Sultan introduced the laws through a staged implementation, with lesser offences criminalised first.

-Jealous teammates reported the couple and 20 Sharia police raided Scott’s home in the middle of the night charging the pair under Sharia law with ‘confinement’ — meaning an unmarried man and woman alone together without a chaperone.
+Jealous teammates reported the couple.
+20 Sharia police raided Scott’s home in the middle of the night charging the pair under Sharia law with ‘confinement’.
+Confinement refers to an unmarried man and woman alone together without a chaperone.

 The couple pled guilty to the charge and fled to Australia, incurring $150,000 in expenses including legal fees.